olegbelk0test/sw360_docusaurus_test/docs/sw360_overview/backoffice_overview.md

 ## Presets

-Preset is the saved set of filters, table columns and sorting.
+Preset is the saved set of filters, table columns, and sorting.
 It can be different for each table.
 The operator can view, apply to the page, save, update and delete filter presets.

 ### Apply preset